Marlene Tseng Yu

-Marlene Tseng Yu (born 1937, in Taiwan) is a Taiwanese-American artist known for her mural-sized, nature-inspired, abstract expressionist paintings.
+Marlene Tseng Yu (born 1937) is a Taiwanese-American artist known for her mural-sized, nature-inspired, abstract expressionist paintings.
 She has exhibited her "Forces of Nature" series extensively in Europe, Asia, and North America.
 She is founder of the Rainforest Art Foundation.

 Biography

 Yu graduated from National Taiwan Normal University.
 She then went to the University of Colorado at Boulder for her master's degree in fine arts, and then taught at University of Denver.

 Her first televised interview was given by Barbara Walters on The Today Show.

 Her dual-hemispheric education allowed her to synthesize Chinese painting and Abstract Expressionism, experiment with acrylic paint and develop her own brush techniques on canvas and paper, with nature as her inspiration.

 Her main theme is the "Forces of Nature," in which she hopes "to capture the spirit of the universe, its rhythm and movements, its quiet and angry moods, its colors and forms..." in natural phenomena such as avalanches, geysers, coral reefs, calving glaciers, black holes, stalagmite formation, amber resin, Aspen leaves and wind, red rock canyons, crystals, turquoise, and volcanoes.

 In the 1980s, her minor Dream Series depicted a love story with female torsos and body parts surrounded by animals symbolizing the male.